 Examples may include helping the patient when dressing and getting into and out of bed; washing; bathing; shaving; managing trips to the bathroom; preparing meals; eating and drinking; and dispensing medication.

 The amount of help needed varies with each person and their individual circumstances.
 They may need only a few visits each week or several visits a day.
-Over a period of several weeks, as set out in the initial care plan, the amount of help received will reduce quickly as the patient's confidence and ability improves.
+Over a period of several weeks, as set out in the initial care plan, the amount of help received will reduce quickly as the patient's confidence and ability improve.

 At the end of a period of reablement, most patients can live independently at home.
 If the support hasn't helped the client fully regain their independence, the situation will be reviewed and discussions regarding longer-term care and support will typically be offered.